SpongePowered/SpongeDocs/source/plugin/project/gradle.rst

 Below is a simple template that should be usable for most plugins. **Make sure to replace the group with the group ID you have chosen before.**

-..
-TODO: This is not working, not published on plugin portal yet

 .. code-block:: groovy

     plugins {